The Intercontinental Derby (football): Rivalry

-Both clubs compete with each other for the title of the most successful football club in Turkey, as well as the greatest Turkish sports club overall.

-In football, Fenerbahçe SK is more successful in the Intercontinental Derby games but Galatasaray won the Turkish Super League championship 22 times and Fenerbahçe 19 times.
-Fenerbahçe's request for 9 championships before the Turkish Super League has not yet received a positive response from the Turkish Football Federation.
-Apart from this, Galatasaray won the Turkish Cup 18 times, while Fenerbahçe won it 6 times to date.
-Galatasaray has been a more successful club than Fenerbahçe in almost every period of European cups.
-Apart from the 2000 UEFA Cup champion and 2000 UEFA Super Cup champion titles, it has played quarter-finals many times in the European Cup and the Champions League and has the title of the Turkish club that has collected the most points in the Champions League until today.
+Both clubs compete with each other for the title of the most successful football club in Turkey.
+Galatasaray won the Turkish Super League (established in 1959) championship 25 times and Fenerbahçe 19 times, and Galatasaray won the local Turkish Cup 19 times, while Fenerbahçe won it 7 times to date.
+Galatasaray has been a more successful club than Fenerbahçe in almost any period of European cups.
+Apart from the 2000 UEFA Cup champion and 2000 UEFA Super Cup champion titles, it has played quarter-finals many times in the European Cup and the Champions League and has the title of the Turkish club that has collected the most points in the Champions League so far.
 Fenerbahçe's greatest achievements in European cups are the Champions League quarter-finals in the 2007–2008 season and the Europa League semi-finals in the 2012–2013 season.

 Culture

 The rivalry between the two top Turkish clubs can be traced back to some social, cultural, and regional differences.
 Galatasaray were founded in 1905 by Galatasaray High School students in the district of Beyoğlu.
+On the other hand, Fenerbahçe were founded by middle class men in the district of Kadıköy in 1907.

+Galatasaray were founded by old boys from Istanbul’s equivalent of Eton, the Galatasaray Lycée, a 400-year-old institution built to provide a French-language education for the elites of the Ottoman Empire.
+It was there, in 1905, that Ali Sami Yen convinced a group of his friends that they should start a football team, presenting them with a ball repaired with leather cut from his own shoes.
+Fenerbahçe, meanwhile, were a club built on the new money of an economically thriving Anatolia.
+They were regarded as a microcosm for the rapidly modernizing Anatolia: ambitious, hard-working, and financially astute.
+These differences caused the derby between the two clubs to be considered a clash between Turkish aristocracy and bourgeoisie.

-In the early decades of Turkish football Galatasaray were considered the classic representative of the high class French influenced society of Istanbul.
-On the other hand, Fenerbahçe were founded by middle class Muslim & Greek men in the district of Kadıköy in 1907.
-Fenerbahçe were known as the people's club and were considered the representative of the blue-collar workers.
-In the 70s, Fenerbahçe were supported by 60% of the country while Galatasaray were still heavily supported by the high class society of Istanbul, however Galatasaray managed to close the gap between the two clubs after the club started to rise and match Fenerbahçe's strength from 1987 onward especially in the 1990s eventually winning the UEFA Cup and UEFA Super Cup in 2000.
+During the 1970s, Fenerbahçe were supported by an estimated amount of 60% of the country while Galatasaray were still heavily supported by the upper class society of Istanbul.
+However Galatasaray managed to close the popularity gap between the two clubs after the club started to thrive from 1987 onward especially in the 1990s eventually winning the UEFA Cup and UEFA Super Cup in 2000, matching and in many cases surpassing Fenerbahçe's historical success.
 The class differences between the fanbases have slowly faded out and the social gap that once separated the two sides has closed over the years.
-Nowadays, both clubs boast fanbases that represent all the social classes.
+Nowadays, both clubs boost fanbases that represent all the social classes.